oracle-terraform-modules/terraform-oci-tdf-compute-instance/CONTRIBUTING.md

-# Contributing to the Oracle Cloud Infrastructure Terraform Modules
+# Contributing to the Oracle Cloud Infrastructure Modules for Terraform

-_Copyright (c) 2020 Oracle and/or its affiliates,  All rights reserved._
+_Copyright (c) 2020 Oracle and/or its affiliates._
 _Licensed under the Universal Permissive License v 1.0 as shown at https://oss.oracle.com/licenses/upl._